Nikos1001/Cionom/SPECIFICATION.md

 The value provided to a alignment specifier is taken to be unsigned.

 ### Specifier Expression
-The [Cíonom grammar specification](#Cíonom-Grammar-Specification) allows for identifiers in specifier expressions, to be expanded as numeric values (storage of specification `storage<8> alignment<8>`).
-However this will lead to runtime storage sizes (this may be avoided in some cases if the implementation provides provides [constant marking](#Constant-Marking) and [initializer expressions](#Initializer-Expressions)), this may be handled by the implementation either by allocating the value on the heap and automatically inserting a free at the end of the lifetime of the storage, or by creating a VLA (this may be controllable if the implementation provides a [storage strategy specifier](#Storage-Strategy)).
+The [Cíonom grammar specification](#Cíonom-Grammar-Specification) does not allow for identifiers in specifier expressions.
+This disallows runtime storage sizes, this may be handled by the implementation either by allocating the value on the heap and automatically inserting a free at the end of the lifetime of the storage, or by creating a VLA (this may be controllable if the implementation provides a [storage strategy specifier](#Storage-Strategy)).

 ### Expression
 When resolving to a value, a routine identifier will become a storage of specification `storage<8> alignment<8>` containing the address of the routine.